publicissapient-france/workshop-backbone/README.md

 You'll need node.js for this workshop.
 If you don't have it already, you'll have to install it.
 - on Ubuntu or other apt, node is available on universes repositories.
-- on Window or MacOS, use the installer : http://nodejs.org/download/
+- on Window or MacOS, use the installer: http://nodejs.org/download/

 ## Step by step tutorial